apostrophecms/docs/docs/guide/piece-pages.md

 Show pages are extensions of their index page.
 To that end, their URLs are the index page url plus the piece slug.
 Piece slugs do not have slashes or look like a URL path on their own since pieces can be used in many ways.

-Consider an article "How to write Javascript."
+Consider an article "How to write JavaScript."
 Apostrophe would generate the slug `how-to-write-javascript` based on the title.
 With the index page url `https://example.rocks/articles` and that slug, the show page URL would be **`https://example.rocks/articles/how-to-write-javascript`**.

 The structure of index and show page URLs is one of the most clear ways to understand how show pages depend on index pages.
 Even if this does not seem terribly complex, it is important to understand that relationship.